The Power of Sisterhood – Women’s Climbing Festivals, Clinics and Resources

 Flashfoxy.com is a thriving platform to help female climbers connect and be inspired.

 Backcountrybabes.com provides skills courses for women to help them be safe and build confidence in the backcountry.

 Womenclimbing.com provides online climbing resources for women.

-Alpenglowcollective.co is a networking forum to help women find climbing partners with similar interests and goals.
+Alpenglowcollective.co is a networking forum to help women and trans climbers find partners with similar interests and goals.
 Alpenglow Collective seeks to push the outdoor industry beyond the existing cis-normative narrative it employs.

 Angie Payne, three-time national bouldering champion and first woman to climb a V13, on the pursuit of power for rock climbing.read more